Magdalen Kirwan

 Magdalen Kirwan (c.
-1830 - February 1906) was a member of the Sisters of Mercy and manager of Goldenbridge penal refuge.
+1830 - February 1906) was an Irish nun and member of the Sisters of Mercy and manager of Goldenbridge penal refuge.

 Background

 Kirwan was born at Tobar Caoch (the Blindwell), near Kilconly, Tuam, sometime around 1830.
 Her grandfather was Martin Kirwan of the Blindwell, once High Sheriff of Galway; his eldest child - one of three sons and two daughters, was Martin Kirwan, who in 1801 married Mary Burke of Glinsk Castle, County Galway.
 Their children were Martin Staunton Kirwan (1802–61), James (died 30 May 1865), Thomas Staunton of the Blindwell (alive 1874?), William (died 15 June 1864), Catherine (died 13 January 1866) and Charlotte Margaret, who took the name Magdalen in religion.

 Profession and Goldenbridge

 Charlotte entered the Mercy Convent on Dublin's Baggot Street on 24 August 1851, and was professed there in September 1854.
 She took the name Magdalen.

 Her organisation skills were recognised, and within some eighteen months Kirwan was put in charge of a refuge for women who had served prison sentences and who needed rehabilitation before joining society.
 This was Goldenbridge, opened in 1856.
 Sr. Teresa Delaney writes that:

 It was described as being very unprisonlike in appearance and ... was a halfway house where women serving penal servitude spent the final part of their sentences.
 Compared to the prison regime the refuge appears to have been fairly relaxed.
 The person in charge, Sr. Magdalen Kirwan, was known in the usage of the time as Mrs. Kirwan.
 The success of the institution can be attributed to her, for her manner was described as gentle and winning, yet with a decisive and energetic will to "exercise a powerful influence on those whom she had to control".
 Someone praised "her frank, motherly nature, active mind and acute intellect, which helped her to deal with a class to whom deception and idleness have become second nature."

 The main source of income was the laundry run by the sisters.

 By 1884 fully one thousand, two hundred and thirty-two women had passed through Goldenbridge.
 According to Kirwan, three-quarters of them turned out well.
 She recounted that many had emigrated, and that she had received many letters and photographs from them, but stated " ... when they marry I drop the correspondence.
 The moment a woman becomes Mrs. So and So I say 'you must not write to me now' - I drop the correspondence at once."
 She encouraged the women to tell future husbands of their backgrounds, and in some cases, some requested that she do it for them.

 Sr. Magdalen Kirwan died at Goldenbridge in February 1906 and is buried in the sister's cemetery.